-Balos is famous for its turquoise waters, the wild natural beauty and the beautiful exotic scenery.
-During the summer, Balos is visited by thousands of people, who arrive mostly by the ferries running from Kissamos port.
-If you do not like crowds, you’d better avoid to visit the beach in July and August.
+Balos is famous for its turquoise waters, wild natural beauty, and beautiful exotic scenery.
+During the summer, it is visited by thousands of people, who arrive mostly by ferries running from Kissamos port.
+If you do not like crowds, you’d better avoid visiting the beach in July and August.
 Also, a perfect idea is to arrive at Balos in the morning, before the boats arrive from Kissamos.
 These few hours of remoteness in such a heavenly place will remain etched in your memory forever.

-The lagoon of Balos has white sand and exotic white, vivid blue and turquoise waters.
+The lagoon of Balos has white sand and exotic white, vivid blue, and turquoise waters.
 The sea is very shallow and warm, ideal for young children.
 In many places the sand has a lovely pinkish color, because of millions of crushed shells.
-Beyond the rocks at the boundaries of the lagoon, the water is deeper and colder, ideal for a snorkeling.
+Beyond the rocks at the boundaries of the lagoon, the water is deeper and colder, ideal for snorkeling.
 The lagoon and the wider area, with rare species of flora and fauna, are protected under the Natura 2000 program.
-Eleonora falcons, shags and cormorants nest in the caves of the area.
-Moreover, the area is a shelter for the protected monk seal and the sea turtle caretta caretta.
-Despite the protection, a primitive café and umbrellas have appeared on the beach in recent years.
+Eleonora falcons, shags, and cormorants nest in the caves of the area.
+Moreover, the area is a shelter for the protected monk seal and the loggerhead sea turtle (Caretta caretta).
+Despite the protection, some canteens and umbrellas have appeared on the beach in recent years.
 You can buy water from there and from the bars of the ferries.

-If you do not want to come by boat and have a car or motorbike, you can drive in the dirt road, starting from Kaliviani and running along the Cape Gramvousa.
-Near Kaliviani you have to pay a small fee destined for the protection of the Balos Reserve and preservation of the road.
+If you do not want to come by boat and have a car or motorbike, you can drive on the dirt road, starting from Kaliviani and running along the Cape Gramvousa.
+Near Kaliviani you have to pay a small fee destined for the protection of the Gramvousa Reserve and the preservation of the road.
 After 10km the road stops at a wide parking area, next to a canteen, just over the lagoon.
-The panoramic view of Balos and the island of the Imeri Gramvousa is breathtaking.
-From there, you can walk down in the 1km longpath leading to the beach or, better, in heaven!
+The panoramic view of Balos and the island of the Gramvousa is breathtaking.
+From there, you can walk down the 1km long path leading to the beach or, better, to heaven!
 Return to the parking area is quite strenuous and tiring due to the inclination.

-However, the most exciting way to access Balos is by trekking for three hours from Kaliviani, crossing the rough and dry landscape Gramvousa and the range of Platyskinos.
+However, the most exciting way to access Balos is by trekking for three hours from Kaliviani, crossing the rough and dry landscape of Gramvousa and the range of Platyskinos.
 Do not forget to wear a hat and have plenty of water with you.
-If you come in Balos, you can visit the small chapel of Saint George located in Tigani.
+If you come to Balos, you can visit the small chapel of Saint George located in Tigani.
 At Tigani, you could also visit the large cavern where many women and children were slaughtered during the Turkish massacres in 1825.
-The Christians were hiding in the cave, but the Turks soon discovered their shelter, thus killed them all.
+The Christians were hiding in the cave, but the Turks soon discovered their shelter, thus killing them all.
 There is a commemorative sign at the site where the bones of the victims were found.
 Also, north of Balos, in Cape Korykon there are remains of the small Roman town of Agnio with the temple of Apollo.
-Today, there is the picturesque chapel of Agios Sostis.
+Today, there is the picturesque chapel of Saint Sozon.